Margaret Ball: Arrest and death

-In 1558 Queen Elizabeth I reversed the policy of her sister Queen Mary and imposed Caesaropapism and the High Church Protestantism of her Religious Settlement upon all of her realms.
-In 1570 the Holy See responded with the papal bull Regnans in Excelsis, which declared Elizabeth to be an illegitimate usurper.
+In 1558, Queen Elizabeth I reversed the policy of her sister Queen Mary and imposed her Religious Settlement upon all of her realms.
+In 1570, the Holy See responded with the papal bull Regnans in Excelsis, which declared Elizabeth to be an illegitimate usurper.
 During this time of religious persecution, it was well known that Ball provided "safe houses" for any bishops or priests who might be passing through Dublin.

 Margaret Ball's eldest son, Walter, who wanted to follow in his father's footsteps and advance his political career, embraced the "new religion" and was appointed Commissioner for Ecclesiastical Causes in 1577.
 Margaret was disappointed with her son's change of faith and tried to change his mind.
 On one occasion, she told him that she had a "special friend" for him to meet.
 Walter arrived early with a company of soldiers, and found that the "special friend" was Dermot O'Hurley, Archbishop of Cashel.
 He was celebrating Mass with the family.

 Immediately after his installation as Lord Mayor of Dublin in 1580, Walter had his mother and her personal chaplain arrested and taken to the dungeons of Dublin Castle.
 Due to her advanced age and severe arthritis, she had to be transported there by a wooden pallet.

-When the family protested, Walter declared that his mother should have been executed, but he had spared her.
+When the family protested, Walter declared that his mother should have been executed, but that he had spared her.
 She would be allowed to go free if she "took the Oath", which probably referred to the Oath of Supremacy.
 Her second son, Nicholas, who supported her, was elected Mayor of Dublin in 1582.
 However, Walter was still Commissioner for Ecclesiastical Causes, which was a royal appointment.
 He outranked Nicholas and kept him from securing their mother's release from prison.
 Nicholas visited her daily, bringing her food, clothing and candles.

-Ball died in 1584 at the age of sixty-nine, which was an advanced age at the time.
+Ball died in 1584 at the age of 69, which was an advanced age at the time.
 She was crippled with arthritis and had lived for three years in the cold, wet dungeon of Dublin Castle with no natural light.
-When she died she was buried in the cemetery at St. Audoen's Church in Dublin.
+When she died, she was buried in the cemetery at St. Audoen's Church in Dublin.
 Although she could have altered her will, she still bequeathed her property to Walter upon her death.

 Veneration

 Ball had remained in the dungeon when she could have returned to a life of comfort at any time by simply "taking the oath".
-Two generations later this pattern was repeated when Blessed Francis Taylor, who was Mayor of Dublin (1595–1596) and was married to Gennet Shelton, a granddaughter of Ball, was condemned to the dungeons after exposing fraud in the parliamentary elections to the Irish House of Commons.
+Two generations later, this pattern was repeated when Blessed Francis Taylor, who was Mayor of Dublin (1595–1596) and was married to Gennet Shelton, a granddaughter of Ball's, was condemned to the dungeons after exposing fraud in the parliamentary elections to the Irish House of Commons.
 He likewise refused to "take the oath" and died in Dublin Castle in 1621.

 Ball and Taylor could not have known each other, but they were beatified together, along with Dermot O'Hurley and 14 other Catholic martyrs, on 27 September 1992 by Pope John Paul II.